txvu100/txvu/README.md

 - 👋 Hi, I’m Trinh Vu (Isaac)
-- Computer Science student at Unoversity of Central Oklahoma
+- Computer Science student at University of Central Oklahoma

 <!---
 txvu/txvu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.